signmotion/thematic_names/README.md

 1. Every set of names contains exactly 1000 names.

 2. All names for initialize class `Names` ordered by abc.
+Case insensetivity.

 3. Names does not contain numbers.